-Plantar fasciitis requires immediate and specialised treatment
+Plantar fasciitis requires immediate and specific treatment

 Incorrect diagnosis and treatment will delay or prevent any healing process, rapidly becoming acute and chronic.